 Switch to solar

-If this is an option for you, it’s essential to choose a reputable solar panel installer – get references from previous customers to check their bona fides.
+If this is an option for you, it’s essential to choose a reputable solar panel installer – get references from previous customers to check their credentials.

 Then you’ll need to choose an energy provider.
 They all offer different rates, so it’s important to understand what you’ll pay for energy and how you’ll be compensated for any energy you feed back into the grid before agreeing to a contract.

 The final step is crunching the numbers, to work out how long it will take you to recoup the cost of installing the panels against the rebate you’ll receive for feeding energy back into the grid.
-Most providers have ROI calculators, so you can see if going solar makes financial sense for your business.
+Most providers have ROI calculators, so you can see if going solar makes financial sense for your overall business strategy.

 Choosing the right provider

 If installing a solar energy system isn’t a possibility because you rent your business premises, think about choosing a green energy plan.
-Most of the major energy providers offer this option, and you can choose to have a portion of your energy coming from solar or wind energy.
+Most of the major energy providers offer this option, and you can choose to have a portion of your energy coming from solar, wind or hydro energy.
 Options are usually to have 10 per cent, 25 per cent or 100 per cent of your energy coming from green sources.

 Slashing energy use